 Georgia Year’s Support For Minor Children

-If you are the guardian or parent of a child who lost another parent, you should know that you have the right to set aside funds to cover your children’s living expenses for a year before you have to pay creditors.
+If you are the guardian or parent of a child who lost a parent, you should know that you have the right to set aside funds to cover your children’s living expenses for a year before you have to pay creditors.
 It is important, however, to have an experienced probate attorney help you through the process.

 Protecting Georgia Children’s Rights When They Lose A Parent